Puneeth-n/epazote/README.md

 redirects, this setting must be set to **true**.

 ### services - insecure (boolean true/false)
-This option explicitly allows to perform "insecure" SSL connections.
+This option explicitly allows **Epazote** to perform "insecure" SSL connections.
 It will disable the certificate verification.

 ### services - timeout in seconds (int)
 Timeout specifies a time limit for the HTTP requests, A value of zero means no